ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 This document does not take a position on whether those goals are "valid" (whatever that might mean).

-Both "End-to-End" and "Hop-by-Hop" media encryption have specific implications for streaming operators.
+Both "end-to-end" and "hop-by-hop" media encryption have specific implications for streaming operators.
 These are described in {{hop-by-hop-encrypt}} and {{e2em-encrypt}}.

 ## General Considerations for Media Encryption {#gen-encrypt}